legendu-net/blog/misc/content/2019-04-28-argparse-tips.markdown

 2. It seems that the default value for an argument must be specified in the first occurrence of the corresponding `add_argument` function.

+3. It seems that default value must be specified in the first occurrence.